asolutioncompany/cache-enabler-dark-fork/README.md

 # Cache Enabler Dark Fork

-Cache Enabler Dark Fork adds the ability to cache light and dark themes and is a fork of the KeyCDN Cache Enabler plugin.
+Cache Enabler Dark Fork is a fork of the KeyCDN Cache Enabler plugin that adds the ability to cache separate versions of your site for light and dark themes based on user preferences.

 This plugin also significantly simplifies the process of setting up light and dark themes.

+This fork extends Cache Enabler with the following features:

+* **Light and Dark Theme Caching**: Automatically creates separate cache files for light and dark themes
+* **Theme Toggle Shortcode**: Easy-to-use shortcode `[cedf_theme_toggle]` to add a theme toggle button to your site
+* **Customizable Toggle Text**: Configure the text displayed on the toggle button from the settings page
+* **Customizable Default Theme**: Configure whether light or dark theme is the default for new visitors

 *This plugin is not affiliated with KeyCDN.*